 Now that we’ve explained how and why an allergic reaction to medical treatment might happen, we’re going to look at compensation amounts.
 The amount of compensation that could be paid is different in each case.
 Therefore, instead of using a personal injury claims calculator, we’ve provided the table below.

-The figures in the table are based on a document known as the Judicial College Guidelines (JCG).
-This document is used by courts, insurers and solicitors to determine the correct level of compensation.
+The entries in the table are based on a document known as the Judicial College Guidelines (JCG), except for the first row.
+This document is used by courts, insurers and solicitors to value payouts, as it contains suggested brackets for compensation relating to various injuries.
+None of the rows guarantees compensation.

 You’ll notice that each injury is compensated based on how severe it was.
 Therefore, it’s important that your solicitor can show the true extent of your suffering.
 Otherwise, you might not receive the correct level of compensation.
 To help with this, our solicitors arrange for a medical assessment by an independent doctor as part of the drug allergic reaction claim process.
 This will usually be arranged locally to try and reduce the amount of travelling required.